ychensu/LRANet-PP/README.md

 This is the official implementation of Paper: [LRANet++: Low-Rank Approximation Network for Accurate and Efficient Text Spotting](https://arxiv.org/abs/2511.05818.pdf).

 ## Environment
 This implementation is based on mmocr-0.2.1, so please refer to it for detailed requirements.
-Our code has been test with Pytorch-1.8.1 + cuda11.1
+Our code has been tested with Pytorch-1.8.1 + cuda11.1
 We recommend using [Anaconda](https://www.anaconda.com/) to manage environments.
 Run the following commands to install dependencies.
 ```
 conda create -n lranet_pp python=3.7 -y
 conda activate lranet_pp
 conda install pytorch=1.8 torchvision cudatoolkit=11.1 -c pytorch -c nvidia -c conda-forge
 pip install mmcv-full==1.3.9 -f https://download.openmmlab.com/mmcv/dist/cu111/torch1.8.0/index.html
 pip install mmdet==2.15.1
 git clone https://github.com/ychensu/LRANet-PP